 COPAA initiated legislation entiled the IDEA Fairness Restoration Act that would reverse Arlington Central School District v.
 Murphy (2006) in which the Supreme Court decided that parents who win/prevail in their IDEA cases cannot get expert witness fees under the provision in the law that allows parents who win/prevail to get attorneys’ fees.
 Although the legislative history to the IDEA fees provision clearly states that expert fees are covered the Supreme Court refused to consider that history.

 The IDEA Fairness Restoration Act was Congress’ clearly stated intent in 1986.
 When Congress passed the Handicapped Children’s Protection Act, it recognized that school districts can use therapists, psychologists, and other expert witnesses on their own payroll, or hire outside experts with taxpayer dollars.
 Over 20 years later few parents can afford the thousands of dollars needed to pay qualified medical, educational, and technical experts.
 Almost 2/3 of children with disabilities live in families earning under $50,000 a year.
 When prevailing parents cannot recover expert costs, the playing field is neither level nor fair, and children are denied a free appropriate public education and other fundamental IDEA rights.
 Parents are left unable to enforce their children’s rights unless they can pay for experts out of their pockets.
 Congress should allow prevailing parents to recover fees just like plaintiffs in ADA, Title VII, and other civil rights cases.

 What can I DO?
-Please contact Congress (Please see instructions on the Right) and share your concerns about this issue.
+Please contact Congress and share your concerns about this issue.